hoanganhminh01/Landscape-GANs/index.md

 </div>

 ## <ins><b> Abstract </b></ins>
 In this project, we explore image generation techniques using Generative Adversarial Networks (GANs) to generate fake images of landscapes.
-We used 3 different deep convolutional GANs with different number of epochs to train our networks and compared the resulting images and loss.
+We use 3 different deep convolutional GANs with different number of epochs to train our networks to generate fake landscape images of different sizes and compare the resulting images and loss.
 We discuss more of the takeaways of this project in this video summary [INSERT HERE]().

 ## <ins><b> Introduction </b></ins>